derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-31/12/2021 16:22:10 : 3 Database Admins walked into a NoSQL bar.
+01/01/2022 16:21:52 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Child: Dad, why does the sun rise in the east and set in the west?
-Dad: Son, it's working, don't touch it.
+Why did the QA cross the road?
+To ruin everyone's day.
 <!-- replace-with-joke ends -->